-District heating is regarded as an efficient renewable heat supply for both urban and rural areas.
-Despite requirements of European law, only a handful of central European regions have so far introduced effective policies promoting high-renewables district heating.
-Incentive schemes have boosted this process, especially in areas not reached by natural gas or where wood biomass is locally available.
-However, a significant number of these investments is experiencing sustainability problems, both from a technical and economic perspective
+Despite requirements of European law, only a handful of central European regions have so far introduced effective policies promoting high-renewables DH.
+EU incentive schemes have boosted this process, especially in areas not reached by natural gas or where wood biomass is locally available.
+However, a significant number of these investments is experiencing sustainability problems, both from a technical and economic perspective.